ntu213/Brainfuck-to-Text/README.md

 # Brainfuck to Text

-A Brainfuck interpreter writing text depending on the text or file turned in
+A Brainfuck interpreter writing text depending on the input or file turned in

 <img src="Demo.gif">